oniani/oniani.github.io/content/about/index.md

 - Virtual Reality

-Other interests include art, music, [video games](https://www.davidoniani.com/gaming), anime and mange, linguistics, space exploration, climate, cancer research, information theory, and economic empowerment.
+Other interests include art, music, [video games](https://www.davidoniani.com/gaming), anime and manga, linguistics, space exploration, climate, cancer research, information theory, and economic empowerment.

 All written content on this site is provided under the